What is an Issue Log?

 Target Resolution Date

-This is the set deadline for when the team is expected to have resolved the issue.
-This is typically allocated based on the issue-level and the reported date.
-This helps maintain accountability within teams while also ensuring teams are meeting expectations and helping projects run smoothly.
+This is the set deadline of the team needs to resolve the issue by.
+Typically, the issue-owner will choose this date based on the issue-level and reported date.
+This helps maintain accountability within teams, while also ensuring teams are meeting expectations and assisting projects to run smoothly.

 Status

-This describes the progress of the issue resolutions and is typically indicated through different labels such as ‘open’, ‘implementing’, ‘in-progress’, or ‘resolved’.
+The status describes the progress of the issue resolutions.
+Oftentimes, project managers will indicate the status by labels such as ‘open’, ‘implementing’, ‘in-progress’, or ‘resolved’.

 Comments